Parthian shot: History and usage

-In addition to the Parthians and their successors, the Sasanians, this tactic was used by most nomads of the Eurasian Steppe, including the Scythians, Xiongnu, Huns, Turks, Magyars, Koreans, Mongols, as well as the Urartians and the Comanche.
+The Parthians used the tactic to great effect in their victory over the Roman general Crassus in the Battle of Carrhae (53 BCE).
+After them and their successors, the Sasanians, the Parthian shot was characteristic of most nomads of the Eurasian Steppe, such as the Scythians, Xiongnu, Huns, Turks, Magyars (Hungarians), Koreans, and Mongols, but was not limited to them, having also been used by the Urartians and the Comanche.

-The Parthians used the tactic to great effect in their victory over the Roman general Crassus in the Battle of Carrhae.

 A tactic similar to the Parthian shot was attributed to the Phoenicians from Sidon by Silius Italicus.

-The tactic was later used by the Afsharid Empire in the Battle of Karnal (1739) against the Mughal Empire, by the Ghurid Empire under Muhammad of Ghor in the Second Battle of Tarain (1192) against Indian war elephants, heavy cavalry, and infantry, by the Seljuk Turks under Alp Arslan in the Battle of Manzikert (1071) against the Byzantine Empire, and by Subutai in the Battle of Legnica (1241) against Polish knights.
+In the medieval period, the Parthian shot was used by the Hungarians in their victory in Battle of Lechfeld (910 CE) against the combined forces of East Francia and Swabia; by the Seljuk Turks under Alp Arslan at the Battle of Manzikert (1071 CE) against the Byzantine Empire; by the Ghurid Empire under Muhammad of Ghor at the Second Battle of Tarain (1192 CE) against war elephants, heavy cavalry, and infantry from the Rajput confederacy; by the Mongolian general Subutai at the Battle of Legnica (1241 CE) against the Polish; and later by the Afsharid Empire at the Battle of Karnal (1739 CE) against the Mughal Empire.